WARDROBE TRUNK CONVERSIONS

 It is also interesting to note that wardrobe trunks were considerably more expensive than regular trunks when new.
 Makes sense.
 More compartments, more features, much more elaborate design makes for a higher retail price.
 Lets take a look at the photos above with all the wardrobe trunks closed up.
 The RED one on the bottom left side, when new, was in the range of $200 back when it first hit the stores, brand-spankin' new.
 In TODAY's dollars, that would be around FIVE THOUSAND DOLLARS!
 How about a less elaborate antique trunk from that grouping....the black one, directly above it, in today's dollars would have cost approx. two thousand dollars, back then? $89.00.
 Isn't inflation grand?!
 Now think about having YOUR trunk restored and having it last for the next SEVERAL HUNDRED YEARS!
 Restoration is a great value using any calculation!

-We welcome the opportunity to work on your wardrobe trunk and would be more than happy to give you a written estimate for the project before you commit.
+We welcome the opportunity to work on your wardrobe trunk and would be more than happy to give you an estimate for the project before you commit.
 First sending us detailed photos of your trunk, inside and out, is the way to let us know that you are serious about wanting to have your antique wardrobe trunk converted into a one-of-a-kind masterpiece that will last through many generations.
 If you intend to give your trunk to someone, particularly a family member, there is no better way to preserve the family legacy.
 So TODAY is the day to get this project underway!
 The longer that your trunk sits in your basement, or garage or attic, means less time that you will have to be able to enjoy it.
 Get in touch with the experts on how to restore antique wardrobe trunks right now!
 760 699-8156